 With a question like this I think it is important to understand that you are actually being asked to think about your strengths and weaknesses more objectively than you might otherwise.
 In particular, you need to judge yourself from the viewpoint of a hypothetical supervisor who is describing you to someone who does not know you.

 My suggestion is to think about what your supervisors in the past have mentioned to you as both your strengths and weaknesses.
+Of course, this should reflect the perspective of your current (or most current supervisor).
 Don't feel obligated to focus on that exclusively, but just make sure that your strengths and weaknesses are ones that your superior could recognize.

 Obviously the strengths and weaknesses under consideration are mostly, though not necessarily exclusively, of a professional nature.
 Given the word count, I suggest focusing on no more than about two strengths and two weaknesses.
 I would try to give fairly equal consideration to both weaknesses and strengths.

 I find that many applicants resist writing about their own weaknesses.
 Yet, to do so reveals self-awareness and maturity.
 While I think it is necessary to practice good judgment when writing about weakness, I think it is also important that you provide something beyond the routine.